-Here at The Bailey Group, we keep our skills sharp by participating in monthly continuing education events.
-Recently, we hosted a round table discussion on Impostor Syndrome.
+Here at The Bailey Group, we keep our skills sharp by participating in continuing education events.
+For example, we once hosted a round table discussion on Impostor Syndrome.
 While you may not be familiar with the formal name, we have found that many leaders are all too familiar with the experience.
 Some of the feelings and thoughts associated with Impostor Syndrome include:

 If, like me, there are times you feel like an impostor, what can you do?
 Here are my top five coping strategies:

 - Admit/name the feeling.
 If to no one else, just to yourself.
 Don’t run away from it or deny it.
 Neuroscience research shows that denying/ignoring feelings and/or talking endlessly about the problem does nothing to dissipate the feeling experience (as measured by firing of neurons in the negative emotion region in our brain).
 Instead, naming accurately, concisely and specifically what you feel and why DOES allow the neurons to settle down!

 - Remind yourself of your successes.
 Yes, objectively you know them, you just happen to believe at that moment that they happened IN SPITE of you, not because of you.
 Keep a file of “kudos”—emails, notes, experiences—that provide incontrovertible truth you ARE successful.
 Refer to it.